dankogai/swift-complex/README.md

 [complex/complex.swift]: ./complex/complex.swift
 [complex/exops.swift]: ./complex/exops.swift

+### with workspace

+Browse all the playgrounds and the project via `Complex.xcworkspace`.

 ### with playgrounds

 Have fun with playgrounds that is a part of this git repo.
 While [OSX.playground] is pretty detaild with many pages, [iOS.playground] and [tvOS.playground] are maily for testing purpose.